karovgose/karovgose/README.md

 2.  🧮 Basic Calculator(https://github.com/karovgose/calculator) : It allows you to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division, with ease.
 The calculator has a clean and modern design, making it visually appealing and easy to use.
 3. 🎮 Tic Tac Toe Game (https://github.com/karovgose/tictactoe).
 Tic Tac Toe game with modern design!
 I hope you have as much fun playing it as I had developing it.
 4. 🍸COCKTAILCRAFTER (https://github.com/karovgose/cocktail-api/): Discover your favorite cocktails with my web app.
 This app fetches data from a cocktails API, allowing you to search cocktails by name .
 Explore a vast collection of cocktail information, including names, images, and more.
+5. 🔆🌦️ Weather-app(https://github.com/karovgose/weather-app): Get instant access to real-time weather updates and forecasts for any location.
 ## 🤝 Let's Connect